oxidecomputer/console/README.md

 ### Run dev server

 Run `yarn start` and navigate to http://localhost:4000/.
 The app will automatically reload if you change code.
+In order for this to work, you need to run the API as well.

 ### Run API